rwood-moz/raptor/README.md

     raptor -t raptor-chrome-tp7 -b chrome -e "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome"

-Note: Currenlty the prototype doesn't shutdown Google Chrome automatically; so once you see the control server has received and dumped out the results, just manually close Chrome at that point.
+Note: Currently the prototype doesn't shutdown Google Chrome automatically; so once you see the control server has received the results, just manually close Chrome at that point.